Your Retina Ohana

 A shadow or “curtain” that appears in your field of vision

 Treatment for a retinal tears usually involve laser procedures.
-However if surgery is needed, either a sclera buckle or pneumatic retinopexy will be performed.
+However if surgery is needed, either a vitrectomy, scleral buckle, or pneumatic retinopexy will be recommended.
 The two videos below describe the procedure.